ytktziastudy/trace_classifier_with_adding/code/model-readme.md

 * **forward2**
   ------------------
- Another variant of the forward method, potentially for a different model architecture or to explore various data processing strategies within the neural network..
+  Another variant of the forward method, potentially for a different model architecture or to explore various data processing strategies within the neural network.

 ## Related Functions